microsoft/pxt-adafruit/docs/reference/js/lessons/temperature.md

 # temperature lesson

-measure the temperature on the BBC micro:bit #temp #var #docs
+measure the temperature on the BBC micro:bit.

 ## Topic